 Verify minimum enrollment requirements for your housing agreements.
 UCF Housing residents should contact UCF Housing and Residence Life for additional guidance.

 Discuss withdrawing with your family or support system

 Review the impact of withdrawal on non-academic factors like insurance discounts and discuss how your support system may assist you.

-Student-athletes, international students, and students participating in certain campus programs or activities should discuss a course withdrawal with the relevant campus offices.
+Student-athletes, international students, students using VA Educational Benefits, and students participating in specific campus programs or activities should discuss course withdrawals and schedule changes with the relevant campus offices.